RemaniSA/Risk-Analysis-Project/README.md

-# Risk Analysis Project (2024/25)
+# Risk Analysis Project

 This project was developed as part of the MSc Mathematical Trading and Finance programme at Bayes Business School (formerly Cass).
-It explores risk estimation techniques across multiple levels of market and portfolio analysis using MATLAB.
-The project investigates Value-at-Risk (VaR) methodologies, backtesting procedures, and portfolio risk decomposition across both parametric and non-parametric frameworks.
+It investigates risk estimation and portfolio construction across a high-volatility asset universe, with a particular focus on Value-at-Risk (VaR), the need for a coherent risk measure like Expected Shortfall, and the impact of distributional assumptions on tail risk metrics.

+## Problem

+Value-at-Risk is widely taught as a standard measure of portfolio risk.
+However, applying it in practice reveals deeper modelling choices.
+Should we use parametric or non-parametric methods?
+Can we assume normality, or do our data exhibit fat tails?
+This project explored these questions across three tasks: VaR estimation and backtesting, multi-day loss forecasting, and portfolio risk decomposition for six US tech stocks.

+## My Reflections

+This project reshaped how I think about risk.
+We often speak of VaR as a one-size-fits-all measure, but its utility depends heavily on distributional fit.
+In our case, the dataset consisted of volatile tech stocks that clearly violated Gaussian assumptions.
+We implemented bootstrapped and parametric VaRs, but their poor backtest results made it obvious that something more robust was needed.
+I proposed and implemented the filtered block bootstrap to better account for regime shifts and preserve autocorrelation.
+It worked, and it sparked the idea for my dissertation.
+On the portfolio side, I gained a much deeper appreciation for how risk-aware portfolio design can differ from naïve equal weighting.
+Modelling Expected Shortfall also drove home its theoretical superiority to VaR, especially once we saw how distributional failures compound at the tails.
+Risk isn’t an afterthought; it’s a design constraint.

-## Overview
+## Methods

-The analysis is conducted using daily adjusted closing prices of six large-cap technology stocks from 2014 to 2024.
-The project is structured around three key tasks:

-1. **VaR Estimation and Backtesting** – Rolling-window VaR forecasts at 90% and 99% confidence using six methods:
-   - Standard Bootstrap
-   - Block Bootstrap
-   - Filtered Block Bootstrap (GARCH)
+- VaR Estimation: Gaussian, Student’s T, EWMA, Standard Bootstrap, Block Bootstrap, Filtered Block Bootstrap (GARCH)
+- Backtesting: Kupiec’s Proportion of Failures (POF), Christoffersen’s Conditional Coverage, KS tests on PIT values
-   - Gaussian
+- Loss Forecasting: Gaussian vs empirical comparison for multi-day losses
-   - Student's T (via Method of Moments)
-   - EWMA (RiskMetrics)

-2. **Multi-Day Loss Estimation** – Comparison of empirical (bootstrapped) and Gaussian estimates for cumulative loss probabilities over a 50-day horizon.

-3. **Portfolio Risk Decomposition** – Out-of-sample comparison of four strategies:
-   - Equally Weighted
-   - Risk Parity (Parametric)
-   - Maximum Diversification
-   - Risk Parity (Non-Parametric)
+- Portfolio Optimisation: Risk Parity (parametric and non-parametric), Maximum Diversification, Component VaR

 ## Repository Structure

 ```
 Risk-Analysis-Project/
-├── Images/                         # Visual outputs from VaR and portfolio analyses
+├── Images/
-├── Results/                        # Saved tables and backtesting outputs
+├── Results/
+├── Task Images/
+├── .gitignore
-├── Prices.xlsx                     # Daily asset prices (6 tech stocks)
+├── Prices.xlsx
+├── README.md
-├── Report.pdf                      # Final write-up with results and interpretation
+├── Report.pdf
-├── Task.pdf                        # Coursework brief
+├── Task.pdf
-├── Codes                           # MATLAB scripts for each task
-└── README.md
+├── q1.m
+├── q2.m
+├── q5.m
 ```

 ## Results Summary